jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

 excerpt_separator: <!--more-->
 ---

 I sometimes find it frustrating as an observer of energy markets and policy to understand the quantities those markets deal in.
-News and commentators quote prices in units that consumers may be unfamiliar with, making it difficult to intuit the importance of htose prices.
+News and commentators quote prices in units that consumers may be unfamiliar with, making it difficult to intuit the importance of those prices.
 Here are some examples:

 - **War in Ukraine**  European wholesale natural gas prices (Dutch Title Transfer Facility or Dutch TTF) ran from &euro;88 per MegaWatt hour (MWh) in February 2022 before Russia's invasion of Ukraine, to a peak of &euro;340 per MWh in August 2022 when concerns about a shortage ran highest.
 After conservation efforts, European countries securing liquefied natural gas imports, and a warmer-than-feared winter, prices fell back to [&euro;76](https://www.nytimes.com/2023/01/03/business/europe-natural-gas-prices.html) [or lower](https://www.wsj.com/articles/sliding-natural-gas-prices-deal-surprise-reprieve-to-europe-11673005590) by the start of 2023.